ikonbethel/alx-low_level_programming/0x0F-function_pointers/README.md

 # ABOUT
-This directory contains answer on 0x0F - function pointers tasks
+This directory contains answers on 0x0F - function pointers tasks

 ## CONTENT